Show the pattern of the colonial infrastructure and explain why the transport systems ran perpendicular from the interior to the coast.

 Colonial housing, water services, hospitals, schools, and electricity infrastructure were set near plantations, mines, and urban centers to ensure smooth production and provide comfortable accommodation for officials and laborers.

-Transport and communication infrastructuresuch as roads, railways, and telegraphs, were built starting from the coast (ports and harbours) and extended towards plantations and mining centers which were located into the interior.
-These routes passed through plantation zones and connected to labor reserve areas.
+Transport and communication infrastructures such as roads, railways, and telegraphs, were built starting from the coast (ports and harbours) and extended towards plantations and mining centers which were located into the interior.

-In Tanganyika, for example:
+In Tanganyika, For example:

 The northern railway ran from Tanga (harbour) to Moshi and Arusha (plantation areas).